phil-lgr/phil-lgr/README.md

 # Overview (work in progress...)

-This is a (yet another) custom webpack (>2.x.x) starter/boilerplate built from scratch to create web apps (PWA), Cordova apps and static websites.
+This is a (yet another) custom webpack (>2.x.x) starter/boilerplate built from scratch to create web apps (PWA), Cordova apps and static websites from a common codebase.

 ## Supported languages
  - ES6